timm/tested/docs/onGrid.md

 ## Your task this week

-As a team, implement repgrids (example and attribute clustering, plus example positioning).
+As a team, implement the [grid.lua](/src/grid.lua) repgrid processor.

-Then, as a team, go find 3 people who all know something about some topic (cars, what to watch on Netflix, best cafes in Hillsborough street, football) and
+Then, as a team, use it on 3 people (see Task5, below).

-- From person1, run a  repgrid session to get 6 to 10 examples
-- Collect their attributes
-- Then for person2, person3, for the same 6 to 10 examples
-  - build separate repgrids
-- Wrote at most 500 words (ascii text .md file) on the similarities, differences in what was found
-- Important note:
-  - you interview the 3 people separately and the 3 people do not communicate with each other

 What to hand-in
 - all the code in a GH repo
-- your report, in that code, in some prominent place.
+- the Task5  report, somewhere in that code, in some prominent place.

 ## About the code